 The equipment is used with common transmitting and receiving antenna.
 The antenna should be erected in the open, away from conducting object such as derricks etc. which may cause reduction of the radiated power.
 Insulators should be of the best type having low leakage even when wet.
 Stays, wires, steel masts etc. should be either effectively earthed or insulated.
 The antenna should also be kept as far away as possible from electrical equipment in order to minimize noise.
 Electrical installation such as cable braiding (screens) and instruments in the vicinity of the antenna should be earthed effectively, and the instruments in question should be fitted with noise-interference suppression devices, effective in the range 0.1 MHz to 30 MHz to avoid malfunction of these instruments.
-The Antenna Tuning Unit will tune on any frequency in the range 1.6 to 30 MHz to good whip and/or wire installations of 12 to 18 meters total electrical length.
-Shorter antennas down to 7 meters can be used restricting the lower frequency to 2150 kHz.
-Where possible long antennas should be installed to maximize the radiated power in the lower frequency bands.
-Short antennas of 7 to 8 meters length should therefore only be installed when it is impossible to install a longer and more efficient antenna.
+The Antenna Tuning Unit will tune on any frequency in the range 1.6 to 30 MHz to wire and/or whip antennas of 7 to 18 metres total length.
+If possible long antenna should be installed to avoid reduction of the radiated power in the lower frequency bands.
+Short antennas of 7 metres length should therefore only be installed where it is impossible to install a longer and more efficient antenna.
+Note: If a whip antenna is used this should have an anti-corona ball as a top termination to prevent crackling noise in the receiver.